-If a student or parent/guardian wishes to increase the course level, the students should complete the Petition to Change Course Recommendation form by the last school day of the 2021-2022 academic year and submit it to the Coordinator of School Counseling.
+If a student or parent/guardian wishes to increase the course level, the students should complete the online Petition to Change Course Recommendation form, the last school day of the 2022-2023 academic year and submit it to the Coordinator of School Counseling.
 The student, parent, and school administrators must sign off on the level change.
 All petitions require a student letter explaining the student's areas of weakness and his/her plan to address these in the higher-level course.
 In addition, students are required to meet with the coordinator of the content area.
 If space is available, students are expected to complete the same work and be evaluated against the same standard as all other students in the class and any grade received will be final.

-Students may hand in signed schedule change forms to the Coordinator of School Counseling as soon as the schedules are released and forms are able to be completed, based on availability of staff for required approvals.
+Students hand in signed Schedule Change forms (hard copy form found in the appendix section) to the Coordinator of School Counseling as soon as the schedules are released and forms are able to be completed, based on availability of staff for required approvals.
 Schedule change forms will be addressed in the order they are received.
 Students are encouraged to submit completed forms to the Coordinator of School Counseling prior to the start of school.

-If a student or parent/guardian wishes to decrease the course level, the student must complete the Schedule Change form.
+If a student or parent/guardian wishes to decrease the course level, the student must complete the Schedule Change form (hard copy form found in the appendix section).
 The student, parent, and school administrator must sign off on the level change.
-It is suggested that students complete a Schedule Change form for a level change by the last day of the 2021-2022 academic year to increase the chances of a seat being available in that course.
+It is suggested that students complete a Schedule Change form for a level change by the last day of the 2022-2023 academic year to increase the chances of a seat being available in that course.
 In addition, the student is responsible for missed work.
 Grades of courses in progress follow the student in a level change.
 Grades in progress may be evaluated by the teacher and/or department coordinator on a case-by-case basis.